 Security Functions

-The security functions of the TOE defined in the Security Target are (refer to Security Target [7], chapter 6.2):
+The following security functions of the TOE are defined by the Security Target are.
+Please note that only a short summary for each function is provided here.
+For a complete description please refer to [7], chapter 6.2: